B4R05/redux-aws-invoicer/server/README.md

 ## Validation

 - Request validation was done manually ('middlewares.js'), node validation libraries that handle this such as 'Joi' could have been used especially if the app scales and becomes more complex.

+## Test
+- IMPORTANT: I haven't used a test database, any test that is executed will affect the real database!
+- 'npm test'